 LINKAGES Mentor Program

-Student Diversity and Inclusion Services coordinates the LINKAGES Mentor Program, which began in 2007, and serves as a formal peer mentoring initiative designed to support the retention of underrepresented students at the University of St. Thomas.
+Student Diversity and Inclusion Services coordinates the LINKAGES Mentor Program, which began in 2007, and serves as a formal peer mentoring initiative designed to support the retention of underrepresented students (students of color, first-generation students, and students demonstrating significant financial need) at the University of St. Thomas.
 Upperclassman mentors serve as a resource to help first year students successfully transition from high school to college.
 By participating in this program, students will have an opportunity to meet new people, network and build relationships with UST faculty and staff.
 Throughout the year, students will participate in a variety of student success workshops, attend social activities and engage in interactive community outreach activities.

-Mentors and mentees are expected to attend Linkages Core Workshops, social events/activities, and a community service or volunteer project together, in addition to meeting twice per semester with one of the Linkages Interns.
+Mentors and mentees are expected to attend Linkages Core Workshops, social events/activities, and a community service or volunteer project together, in addition to meeting occasionally during the semester with one of the Linkages Interns.
 Through participation in Linkages, students can expect personalized attention, intrusive academic advising, career support, and community building.

 Over the years, Linkages has proven to be quite successful.
 Since the launch of the Linkages program in 2007, the average freshman-to-sophomore retention rate for Linkages mentees is 95%, which is higher than the St. Thomas average of 87%.